LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 standards, like Open Platform, define additional status words error, e.g. sw1=0x94 and sw2=0x84.

-The prefered strategy for status word error checking is based around individual error checkers (smartcard.sw.ErrorChecker) that can be chained into an error checking chain (smartcars.sw.ErrorCheckingChain).
+The preferred strategy for status word error checking is based around individual error checkers (smartcard.sw.ErrorChecker) that can be chained into an error checking chain (smartcars.sw.ErrorCheckingChain).